-The HSV places a major emphasis on the development of music, expression and physical education (PE).
-All pupils have a minimum of one lesson per week of music, handicraft and PE.
+The HSV places a major emphasis on the development of music, expression and physical education (gym).
+All pupils have a minimum of one lesson per week of music, handicraft and gym.
 From year two these lessons are given by specialist teachers.

 Information & Communications Technology (ICT)